ebonnal/streamable/README.md

 > Preserves the upstream order by default (FIFO), but you can set `ordered=False` for *First Done First Out*.

-> `concurrency` is also the size of the buffer containing not-yet-yielded results. **If the buffer is full, the iteration over the upstream is stopped** until some results are yielded out of the buffer.
+> `concurrency` is also the size of the buffer containing not-yet-yielded results. **If the buffer is full, the iteration over the upstream is stopped** until a result is yielded from the buffer.

 ### process-based concurrency